How to safely reduce the length of your period

 Avoid using tampons

-Tampons soak up menstrual blood while sitting in the vaginal canal, rather than collecting it.
+Tampons soak up period blood while sitting in the vaginal canal, rather than collecting it.
 This absorbing action may interfere with your flow, making your period feel as though it lasts longer than it should.

 Additionally, tampons are linked to increased cramping and discomfort for some individuals.
 They’ve been also linked to toxic shock syndrome (TSS), a rare but serious bacterial infection.
 If you’re looking to make your period end faster, it might be worth considering alternative menstrual products.